 - Glass and Corningware

 And here is a great roundup from Wellness Mama on safer swaps for your chemical free kitchen.
 With these simple swaps you’re already well on your way to a toxic chemical free kitchen.
-We’ll be back with even more great ideas in the second part of this series.
 And don’t forget to clean up after those wonderful meals with a toxic-free cleaner and EPA registered sanitizer and disinfectant like Force of Nature.
 It’s a little appliance that uses electricity to convert just salt, water & vinegar into a multipurpose cleaner that kills 99.9% of germs without toxic chemicals.
 It’s safe on just about any surface and replaces all your cleaners, deodorizers, and sanitizers with just 1 simple solution.
 Happy cooking!